-3 Safeguarding Commitment
+10. Safeguarding Commitment

 The Trust adopts an open and accepting attitude towards children as part of its responsibility for pastoral care.
 All staff encourage pupils and parents / carers to feel free to talk about any concerns and to see the Academy as a safe place when there are difficulties.
-Pupils' fears and concerns will be taken seriously and all pupils are encouraged to seek help from members of staff.
-The Academy provides a variety of opportunities to help gain "pupil voice" - for details see Appendix B.
+Pupils' fears and concerns will be taken seriously, and all pupils are encouraged to seek help from members of staff.
+The staff are aware that children may not feel ready or may not know how to tell someone they are being abused/neglected.
+They also might not be able to identify their experiences are harmful.
+The Academy provides a variety of opportunities to help gain "pupil voice"